clir-abvi-portal/clir-abvi-portal/pages/partners.md

 {% include feature/nav-menu.html sections="African American Museum of Iowa;Des Moines Public Library;Fort Des Moines Museum;Grinnell College;Grout Museum District;Nodaway Valley Historical Museum;State Historical Society of Iowa;Iowa State University" %}

 ## African American Museum of Iowa
-The mission of the African American Museum of Iowa (AAMI) is to preserve, exhibit, and teach the African American heritage of Iowa.
-The AAMI is committed to preserving African American history to ensure that future generations can learn from and connect with their heritage.
-We are contributors to the grant due to the nature of our institution.

-### Related Materials

 Related material(s) can be found through the AAMI online collections site [here](https://blackiowa.pastperfectonline.com/) or by pasting this link into your browser https://blackiowa.pastperfectonline.com/.